PiggyAwesome/useless/README.md

-Yo mamma is so fat when she jumped in the air she got stuck
+Yo mamma so fat that when she was born, she gave the hospital stretch marks.